muftring/iu-netsci/topics/random-networks.md

 ## Degree Distribution
 In a given realization of a random network some nodes gain numerous links, while others acquire only a few or no links.
 These differences are captured by the degree distribution *p<sub>k</sub>* which is the probability that a randomly chosen node has degree *k*.

+The degree distribution of a *Random Network* is characterized by the Poisson Distribution.

+## Further Notes
+In a Random Network highly connected nodes, or *hubs*, are effectively forbidden.